Hybrid Topology | Key Advantages and Disadvantages

 Network Reliability

-Hybrid topology has some disadvantages, like higher costs and complex setup, which can make it difficult to manage for some users.
+Hybrid topology has some Limitations of hybrid network, like higher costs and a complex setup, which can make it difficult to manage for some users.

 1. High Cost